On this page:

 Or you can checkout all the equipment from any UW-Madison Infolabs: Equipment Check Out

-Graduate Student Well-being Resources:
+Graduate Student Well-being Resources

 Guidelines for LUCID Advisers and Trainees a document that outlines expectations for both trainees and advisors as well as provides contact information for those seeking help navigating this ecosystem